On the structure of (banner, odd hole)-free graphs: Optimizing (banner, odd hole)-free graphs

 Let $H$ be a homogeneous set of a weighted graph $G$.
 By $g(G,H,h)$, we denote the weighted graph obtained from $G$ by substituting a vertex $h$ for $H$ where the weight function $w'$ for $g(G,H,h)$ is defined as follows.
 For the vertex $h$, we set $w'(h) = \alpha_w(H)$ and for all $x \in G-H$, we set $w'(x) = w(x)$.
 It is easy to see that $\alpha_w(G) = \alpha_{w'}( g(G,H,h) )$.

 Let $G$ be a connected (banner, odd hole)-free graph with $\alpha(G) \geq 3$.
 If $G$ is not perfect, then by Theorem~\ref{thm:main}, $G$ contains a homogeneous set $H$.
-We recursively solve MWSS for $H$, then substitute a vertex $h$ for $H$, where the weight of $h$ is equal to $\alpha_w(H)$.
+We recursively solve WSS for $H$, then substitute a vertex $h$ for $H$, where the weight of $h$ is equal to $\alpha_w(H)$.
 We obtain the graph $F=g(G,H,h)$.
-Now, solve MWSS for $F$.
+Now, solve WSS for $F$.
 From a maximum weighted stable set of $F$, we can easily construct a maximum weighted stable set of $G$.
-This discussion shows MWSS can be solved in polynomial time for (banner, odd hole)-free graphs.
+This discussion shows WSS can be solved in polynomial time for (banner, odd hole)-free graphs.
 We can design a more efficient, and robust, algorithm by imitating the coloring algorithm in Section~\ref{sec:coloring}.

 First, we construct the algorithm DIRECT-STABLE-SET (Algorithm~\ref{alg:easy-stable-set}) that takes as input a weighted graph $G$.
 If $\alpha(G) \leq 2$, it returns a maximum weighted stable set and terminates.
 Otherwise, it applies the stable set algorithm of Gr\"otschel et al. to $G$.
-Then the algorithm either returns a maximum weighted stable set, or a message that $G$ is not perfect.
+Then the algorithm either returns a maximum weighted stable set, or a message that $G$ is imperfect with $\alpha(G) \geq 3$.

+Consider a graph $G$ with a modular decomposition ${\cal P} = (M_1, \ldots, M_\ell )$.
+Algorithm~\ref{alg:mwss} (WSS($G$)) returns a maximum weighted stable set of $G$, or correctly declares that $G$ is not (banner, odd hole)-free.
+If $G$ is prime, then a single call to DIRECT-STABLE-SET($G$) either returns a maximum weighted stable set of $G$, or a message that $G$ is imperfect with $\alpha(G) \geq 3$.
+In the latter case, by Theorem~\ref{thm:main}, we know $G$ is not (banner, odd hole)-free.

+Now, suppose $G$ is not prime.
+If $G$ is not connected, then we can apply our algorithm on each component $C_i$ of $G$, and it is easy to construct a maximum weighted stable set of $G$ from the maximum weighted stable sets of the components $C_i$.
+Similarly, if $\overline{G}$ is disconnected, then we apply our algorithm on each component of $\overline{G}$.
+The details of these two cases are spelled out in Algorithms~\ref{alg:union} and~\ref{alg:join} in the Appendix.